What Does Cilantro Look Like When It Sprouts?

 • Cilantro should be grown in rich and properly draining soil.

-• Cilantro still requires some sunlight but not too much so it doesn’t enter into the bolting stage.
-If you reside in a warmer region, then it’s advisable you offer afternoon shade to your cilantro.
+• Cilantro still requires some sunlight, but not too much, so it doesn’t enter the bolting stage.
+If you reside in a warmer region, it’s advisable to offer afternoon shade to your cilantro.

 • The ideal pH range for a cilantro plant to grow optimally is around 6.2 to 6.8.
 So, ensure you perform the appropriate soil test before planting to achieve this.

 • You can enhance the soil by incorporating and mixing inches of compost or other organic matter.
-If you’re growing cilantro in containers, a premium bagged potting mix should be considered.
+If you’re growing cilantro in containers, consider a premium bagged potting mix.

-• To enjoy productive leaf production, supply your cilantro with constant feeding of water-soluble plant food.
+• To enjoy productive leaf production, supply your cilantro by constantly feeding it with water-soluble plant food.

 When To Plant Cilantro

-Preferably, you should plant cilantro in early spring or fall.
-Plant them about a month before the last frost.
+You should plant cilantro in early spring or fall, about a month before the last frost.
 For zone 8, 9, and 10, the best period to plant cilantro is around fall.
-This is mainly because the plant tends to last through the right until the weather warms or heat up during late spring.
+This is mainly because the plant tends to last through the right until the weather warms or heats up during late spring.

 Harvesting And Storing Cilantro

-Cilantro’s foliage can be harvested continually and you can enjoy the cut and come again feel.
-Ensure you cut back the entire leaves so they can grow back.
-You should harvest the leafy stems near the ground level.
+Cilantro’s foliage can be harvested continually, and you can enjoy the cut-and-come-again feel.
+Ensure you cut back all the leaves so they can grow back.
+It would be best to harvest the leafy stems near the ground level.

-However, make sure you don’t harvest more than 1/3 of the entire leaves at once so you don’t weaken the stem.
-Simply harvest what you need at a go just to promote vigorous growth.
+However, don’t harvest more than 1/3 of the leaves at once to prevent weakening the stem.
+Simply harvest what you need at a time to promote vigorous growth.

-Once cilantro is grown under the appropriate conditions with constant harvest, you can enjoy continuous production for many weeks.
+Once cilantro is grown under the appropriate conditions with constant harvest, it can be enjoyed for many weeks in continuous production.

 Storing

-Once you’ve harvested cilantro leaves, cover the leaves in a loose manner with an upside-down plastic bag and pop it in the fridge.
+Once you’ve harvested cilantro leaves, cover them loosely with an upside-down plastic bag and pop them in the fridge.
 Using this method, you can store cilantro for up to a month.

 FAQ’s